 Giving robots the ability to see is a game-changer.
 The ability to perceive their immediate surroundings significantly enhances cobot capability, which in turn benefits human workers, companies, and industries at large.
 We understood this early on at Techman Robot, motivating us to integrate built-in vision systems in our TM Robot Series of collaborative robots.

-In practice, introducing vision-guided robots into your manufacturing system makes sense if they can be easily configured and operated by your staff, saving you time and labor costs.
+In practice, introducing vision-guided robots or cobots with robot AI vision into your manufacturing system makes sense if they can be easily configured and operated by your staff, saving you time and labor costs.

 How Does Robotic Vision Work?